Settings for a linear or angular spring.

 ◆ mStiffness

-float SpringSettings::mStiffness |
+| float SpringSettings::mStiffness |

-Valid when mSpringMode = ESpringMode::StiffnessAndDamping.
-If mStiffness > 0 the constraint will be soft and mStiffness specifies the stiffness (k) in the spring equation F = -k * x - c * v for a linear or T = -k * theta - c * w for an angular spring.
-If mStiffness <= 0, mDamping is ignored and the constraint will have hard limits (as hard as the time step / the number of velocity / position solver steps allows).
+When mMode = ESpringMode::StiffnessAndDamping: Specifies the stiffness (k) in the spring equation F = -k * x - c * v for a linear or T = -k * theta - c * w for an angular spring.
+Units are N / m for a linear spring and N m / rad for an angular spring.

 Note that stiffness values are large numbers.
 To calculate a ballpark value for the needed stiffness you can use: force = stiffness * delta_spring_length = mass * gravity <=> stiffness = mass * gravity / delta_spring_length.
 So if your object weighs 1500 kg and the spring compresses by 2 meters, you need a stiffness in the order of 1500 * 9.81 / 2 ~ 7500 N/m.